propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.9 - 2024-02-03 =
+* Added format styling dropdown to descriptions WYSIWYGs when enabled
+* Sanitisation

 = 2.0.8 - 2024-01-31 =
 * New filter 'propertyhive_post_types_to_hide_months_dropdown' to add month dropdown filtere back on for certain post types